vinceskahan/junk/README.md

 Connection to pi4jr closed.
 ````

-### (5) edit your ~/ssh/config file and add an entry for your remote host
+### (5) edit your ~/.ssh/config file and add an entry for your remote host

 For hostname, use the hostname you used above.
-For this example, the file would contain.
+For this example, the file would contain the following.

 ````
 host pi4jr